ABA Therapy for Children with Autism in Frisco, TX

 If parents have concerns that their child may be on the autism spectrum, an ADOS-2 (Autism Diagnostic Observation Schedule, 2nd Edition) assessment is a logical next step.
 The ADOS-2 is a thorough evaluation that helps inform a diagnostic determination.

-Our Frisco ABA Therapy center offers the ADOS-2 evaluation at no cost to families.
+Our Frisco ABA Therapy center offers the ADOS-2 evaluation to families.
 Developmental Pediatricians and Neurologists in the Dallas-Fort Worth Area often have waitlists to diagnose ASD or can be costly depending on insurance coverage.
 Our team of Licensed Psychologists and ADOS-trained BCBAs will run the observation (typically 45 minutes to an hour), complete the report using a scoring algorithm, and then provide results to the child’s physician to review.
 Physicians may give a medical diagnosis of Autism Spectrum Disorder if appropriate.

 The ADOS-2 incorporates a variety of toys and activities – kiddos have fun during the evaluation and it’s not like a typical doctor’s visit!